 Consider Rug Size and Shape

 The first and most obvious thing you should think about is what size and shape your rug needs to be.
-You don’t want to come home with a new carpet to find that it’s too small for your room!
+You don’t want to come home with a new carpet to find that it’s too large or too small for your room!